O2eg/db_converter/README.md

 * System and application notifications via `mattermost` (or any other messenger)
 * Database maintenance (deleting old data, creating triggers on partitions, etc.)
 * Parallel processing of several databases
+* Export data in `csv` format into encrypted archive

 ## Terminology